How Crowdfunding Works

 What happens if funding is completed before the completion date?

 Nothing!
 There isn't an option to end a project early.
-Donations are only collected at the completion date.
 We allow Sponsors to continue donating even after your target has been reached so you could even generate more.
 We have found that projects offering great rewards have managed to achieve many times their funding target!

 Can I raise more than my minimum needed?